Police Continue Search For Relisha Rudd, Who Was 8 When She Vanished In 2014

 Authorities are still looking for an 8-year-old girl who disappeared from a homeless shelter in Washington D.C. in 2014.

 Relisha Rudd was last seen on March 1, 2014, when she appeared with 51-year-old janitor Kahlil Tatum on surveillance video at D.C.
 General Shelter, where he worked and her family was staying.

 Loved ones reportedly initially weren’t concerned and thought the little girl was with Tatum, who had become a family friend, according to radio station WAMU.

 Rudd was finally reported missing when her school notified authorities weeks later.

-“Between March 1 and March 18, no AMBER Alert was sounded for Relisha Rudd — no national alert went out for her,” Henderson Long of D.C.’s Missing Voices recently told television station WUSA, noting that it was “a long time for a child to be unaccounted for.”
+“Between March 1 and March 18, no AMBER Alert was sounded for Relisha Rudd — no national alert went out for her,” Henderson Long of D.C.’s Missing Voices told television station WUSA, noting that it was “a long time for a child to be unaccounted for.”